LunaSare/tutorials2021ms/ms.md

 We have received emails from senior researchers thanking us for this materials, and students have been able to engage using the packages with less hep from the PIs.

+## Discussion

+The technique to create tutorials described here facilitates aadoption of software and  analysis wokflows among researchers at different academic levels, from undergards to established researchers.

+Help closing the gap between students that had access to computational resources (and computational training) from an early age and students that did not.
+Late access to computational resources and training can be due to economic circumstances, ocurring often in households from underrepresented communities and minorites.
+It can also be due to parental and community pressure related to gender, where males are more often encouraged to do activities related to computers, while females are discouraged.